 Marlene Wyatt, Eichelbaum Wardell Hansen Powell & Mehl, P.C.
 Attorney, and Sarah Orman, TASB Legal Services Senior Attorney, teamed up to cover what Title IX coordinators need to know about state laws and local policies on bullying, cyberbullying, dating violence, sexting, and inappropriate teacher-student relationships.
 Senate Bill 179, also known as “David’s Law,” recently clarified Texas public schools’ authority to address cyberbullying that occurs off-campus and provided for permissive placement in a disciplinary alternative education program (DAEP) or expulsion for certain types of bullying.

 In addition, Senate Bill 7 increased requirements for school districts to prevent and address inappropriate relationships between employees and students.
 TASB Policy Service has issued a new model policy, DH (LOCAL) in Update 109, which clarifies standards for the use of electronic communications by employees with students.
-For more information on these changes to state law, view the TASB School Law eSource documents regarding Cyberbullying and School District Employees and Electronic Media.
+For more information on these changes to state law, view the TASB School Law eSource document regarding Cyberbullying.

 For more information about Title IX and related legal issues, contact TASB Legal Services at 800.580.5345.
 To access audio or presentations from the Symposium, contact Risk Solutions, 800.482.7276, extension 2853.